tonini/tester.el/README.md

 (add-hook 'emacs-lisp-mode-hook  'default-emacs-lisp-mode-hook)
 ```

-To test the current file in the buffer, for example `person_management_spec.rb`, just run the function
-`tester-run-test-file` and it will call the registered function `rspec-run-single-file`.

-To run the whole test suite for the project, call `tester-run-test-suite`.
+### Setup

+There are two functions available to register the functions which should be executed at test time, `tester-init-test-run` and `tester-init-test-suite-run`.

+* `tester-init-test-run`

+Takes two arguments, the function which will be executed at test time and the identifier for a test file.

+* `tester-init-test-suite-run`

+Takes just one argument, the function which will used to run the complete project based test suite.